Last updated: Dec. 18, 2020

 Please coordinate needed accommodations through UW Disability Resources.
 As appropriate, please inform your instructors and work with them to determine how your accommodations should best be supported in each class.

 The University is monitoring the current situation with the COVID-19 global pandemic and the state’s Safe Start plan to return to work and classes.
-It is too early to make determinations about Winter 2021 at this time.
+While Winter 2021 will look essentially the same as Autumn 2020, it is too early to make determinations about Spring 2021 at this time.
 The University leadership is mindful of the academic calendar, registration dates, current limitations on travel, and health and safety needs.
-We anticipate that information for Winter quarter will be announced by the University in a timely manner that will enable students to make any plans and arrangements.
+We anticipate that information for Spring quarter will be announced by the University in a timely manner that will enable students to make any plans and arrangements.

 Other impacts to iSchool students